Williamson County Market Analysis

 Values are Set and Notices Mailed.
 What Can Property Owners Do?

-Property appraisals change from year to year and regardless of an increase or decrease in value and owners often ask for guidance.
+Property appraisals change from year to year, and regardless of an increase or decrease in value, owners often ask for guidance.
 The following are common tips:

 Take Advantage of Exemptions